-It is recommended that Clubs and Academies use this document to design their own return to play plans and /or use to submit to their municipal facilities, if required.
+It is recommended that Clubs and Academies use this document to design their own return to play plans and /or use this document to submit to their municipal facilities, if required.

-Also included in this document are measures and precautions to support a safe phased-in Return to Play Plan.
-Included are sample sessions designed to work within the guidelines and we encourage our members and affiliated Clubs and Academies to use, tailor as appropriate, and share with each other to support soccer activity for your organizations.
+Also included in this document are measures and precautions to support a safe phased-in Return to Play approach.
+We encourage our members and affiliated Clubs and Academies to use, tailor as appropriate, and share with each other to support soccer activity for your organizations.

-We understand and appreciate the eagerness to prepare for when Return to Play happens.
-We ask that organizations do not develop protocols that are independent of Ontario Soccer, Ontario Health Services and Canada Soccer guidance.
-Organizations, teams, and/or coaches that offer soccer activity and do not comply with these recommendations and guidelines may be subject to sanctioning.
+We understand and appreciate the eagerness to prepare for our Return to Play.
+We ask that organizations do not develop protocols that are independent of Ontario Soccer, Ontario Health Authorities and Canada Soccer guidance.
+Organizations, teams, and/or coaches that offer soccer activity and do not comply with these recommendations and guidelines would expose themselves to claims under the Supporting Ontario's Recovery Act (Bill 128) and may be subject to sanctioning.